Rays vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Rays Recent Betting Performance

-- In nine games as the favorite over the last 10 matchups, the Rays have a record of 7-2.
+- In nine games over the last 10 matchups when favored by oddsmakers, the Rays have a record of 8-1.

-- When it comes to hitting the over, the Rays and their opponents are 1-8-1 in their last 10 games with a total.
+- In their last 10 games with a total, the Rays and their opponents have failed to hit the over eight times.

-- The Rays have two wins against the spread in their last four chances.
+- The Rays have a record of 2-1-0 ATS over their last 10 games.

 Rays Betting Records & Stats

-- The Rays have won 42 of the 56 games they were listed as the moneyline favorite this season (75%).
+- The Rays have won 75.4% of the games this season when they were the moneyline favorite (43-14).

-- The Rays have an implied moneyline win probability of 62.3% in this matchup.
+- Based on this contest's moneyline, the Rays have an implied win probability of 53.5%.

-- Tampa Bay has combined with opponents to go over the total 35 times this season for a 35-26-4 record against the over/under.
+- Tampa Bay has played in 66 games with an over/under set, and have combined with its opponents to go over the total 36 times (36-26-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!